SEPA checklist guidance, Section B: Transportation

 c.
 Will the proposal require any new — or improvements to existing — roads or streets, or pedestrian, bicycle, or state transportation facilities, not including driveways?
 If so, give a general description and indicate whether it’s public or private.

-Describe and provide a map of confirmed and probable new roadways, including the following:
+Describe and provide a map of multimodal transportation system improvements including the following:

 - Number of lanes and turn lanes